zandao682/SillyTavern-GMLoreParser/README.md

 Both are feature-gated (only enabled blocks appear) and rebuilt whenever the def loads/changes.
 Separately, on the parsing side the extension **tolerates block tags wrapped in markdown** — a line like `## [ENTITY_UPDATE_BEGIN]` or `**[ENTITY_UPDATE_END]**` is normalized back to the bare tag before extraction, so a lightly-malformed emission still parses.

+### Optional 2nd-pass state extractor (dual-model)

+By default GLP is **single-model**: the GM emits `[...]` blocks inside its own reply and the extension parses them.
+A forceful immersive System Prompt can pull a small model toward pure prose, though — it narrates and drops the blocks, so state stops updating.
+The **state extractor** is an opt-in second pass that fixes this: after the GM's message, a **personaless side-generation** reads the narration + the current state and emits the update blocks the prose implies, which then flow through the **same handlers** as a directly-emitted block.
+Set under **2nd-pass state extractor** in settings:

+- **Off** (default) — single-model; unchanged behavior.
+- **Fallback** — the extractor runs **only when the GM's own message contained no state block** (the failure case).
+When the GM did emit blocks the extractor is skipped, so there's no double-application.
+- **Always** — the extractor runs every GM turn.
+Pair this with a **pure-prose narrator** (a GM told *not* to emit blocks); if the narrator still emits blocks in *always* mode both passes apply and relative deltas (e.g. `hp: -3`) double up.

+**Extractor connection profile** (optional) routes the extraction pass through a chosen SillyTavern **Connection Profile** — so a cheap/fast model can do the mechanical extraction while your main model narrates.
+Blank uses the same model as the narrator (via `generateRaw`).
+The extraction prompt is assembled from the current state summary + the `[Block Formats]` cheat-sheet + the GM's latest message.
+Everything is opt-in and never throws — on any failure the turn proceeds as if the extractor weren't there.

+### Card-assembly auto-retry

+When a `[CARD_FINALIZE]` is **blocked** by the completeness gate (a missing `system_prompt`/`first_mes`/`post_history_instructions`, no lore entry, or no name), the extension can **auto-complete** the card instead of waiting for you to nudge the model: it fires a focused, personaless `generateRaw` asking for **only** the missing `[CARD_*]` blocks, harvests them through the normal card handlers, and re-attempts finalize — bounded by **Card auto-retry rounds** (default 2) and stopping early if a round makes no progress.
+Controlled by **Auto-complete card assembly** (default on); when it still can't complete, it falls back to the manual-nudge toast.
+It's a "validate → feed the missing pieces back → retry" loop layered on top of GLP's tolerant block parsers.

 ### Player-state durability

 Tracked character state (vitals, attributes, skills, inventory, factions, quests, party/scene, …) lives in the chat's metadata and is written into the chat file **immediately after every updating message** (an awaited save, not debounced) — so a refresh, tab close, or server restart resumes exactly where you left off.
 State is **per-chat** (each campaign is its own chat); the ruleset and header format re-hydrate from the card's `[System Definition]` entry when a chat loads.
 As belt-and-suspenders, the extension also flushes any unsaved change when the tab is hidden/closed and schedules a debounced backstop save, closing the sub-second window where an in-flight save could be interrupted.